-John Penland is one of the promising, emerging athletes on the Elite Obstacle Course Racing scene.
+John Penland is one of the emerging athletes on the Elite Obstacle Course Racing scene and the youngest member worldwide of the Spartan Pro roster..
 John won the OCR Junior World Championship (15k) in 2017 as well as the 2017 U.S. OCR Junior Championships at both the 3k and 15k distances and is poised to be a fixture on the podium in OCR for years to come.
 Prior to focusing on obstacle racing, John played 11 years of club soccer and ran Track and Cross-Country for one season.
 This fall, John will attend Colorado State University in Ft.
-Collins, Colorado to study Biomedical Science (Class of 2022), and train to take his racing to the next level.
+Collins, Colorado to study International Studies & Spanish (Class of 2022), and train to take his racing to the next level.

 Spartan Pro Team

 Mid (5-12 miles / 8k-20k) Long (12-18 miles / 20k-30k)

 2018: 10 Spartan Elite Top 10s; 3 Top 5s; 3 Podiums

 2018 North American OCR Championships Pro Team, Stratton, VT - 3rd Place